 Please register for S.H.I.N.E. (see training link) and come to S.H.I.N.E.’s Orientation ready with your campus’ service-learning registration paperwork, your first & second choice for a tutorial shift and $5 for a field book.
-Sign-up is on a first-come, first-served basis.
-Thus, we do not guarantee that you will get your first choice.
+Sign-up is on a first-come, first-served basis and we do not guarantee you will get your first choice.

 Any time missed (absences, tardies, holidays, etc.), must be made-up.
 Make-up work is scheduled by making arrangements with a tutor coordinator to attend another shift.
 Some exceptions (ie: spring break) do not require make-ups.
 See your S.H.I.N.E. calendar (given at orientation) for details.

 Training sessions are mandatory.
 View training information.

 - When S.H.I.N.E. is open on weekdays, a Chaminade van is provided for transportation.
 Vans are not provided on weekends.